-These are some core resources we recommend to those who want to learn more about the localization industry or keep up with the news and trends in our field.
+These are some core influential companies W.L. recommends to those who want to learn more about the localization industry or keep up with the news and trends in our field.

 Introduction to Language Services by GALA